ElrondDevGuild/elrond-dev-scrolls/js-sdk/how-tos/README.md

 # How To's

-This is a collection of helpful code snippets using erdjs that will help you get started with common Elrond operations like:
+This is a collection of helpful code snippets using JS SDK that will help you get started with common MultiversX operations like:

 * use PEM file wallets
 * payload builder